idaholab/fenix/doc/content/verification_validation_examples/plasma/lieberman.md

 ### Various Constants

-!listing test/tests/simple-benchmark/lieberman.i end=Mesh

 The first section of the input file declares some constants and problem parameters that will be used in various different blocks throughout the input file.
 These quantities do not belong to any block and can be called from any block within the input file.

+!listing test/tests/benchmarking/lieberman.i end=Mesh

 ### Mesh

-!listing test/tests/simple-benchmark/lieberman.i block=Mesh

 The mesh block creates a one dimensional domain $x\in[0, l]$ split up evenly into 100 different elements.

+!listing test/tests/benchmarking/lieberman.i block=Mesh

 ### Variables

-!listing test/tests/simple-benchmark/lieberman.i block=Variables

 In this simulation there are two field variables.
 The first variable, `phi`, is the variable that represents the electrostatic potential.
 The second variable, `n`, represents the projection of the discrete particle density onto the finite element mesh.
+The variable `n` is required for actually performing the simulation but provides a convient way to visualize the argon ion density.

 !alert note title=Particle Quantity Visualization Since computational particles in FENIX are assumed to be point particles, the particle shape function is a dirac delta function, we must project the discrete quantities onto the finite element mesh.

+!listing test/tests/benchmarking/lieberman.i block=Variables

 ### Kernels

-!listing test/tests/simple-benchmark/lieberman.i block=Kernels

 Each variable only needs a single kernel.
 The electrostatic potential, `phi`, requires this diffusion kernel which enables the system to solve Poisson's equation.